From Roosevelt to Obama: famous Americans who won the Nobel Peace Prize

 Jane Addams, 1931

-1931 was a busy year for the United States in terms of Nobel laureates.
-Nicholas Butler was accompanied by Jane Addams, a social activist who became the first American and the second woman in history to receive the Nobel Prize.
+1931 turned out to be a busy year for the United States in terms of Nobel laureates.
+Accompanying Nicholas Butler in receiving the Peace Prize was Jane Addams, a social activist who became the first American and second woman in history to receive the Nobel Prize.

 She opened the well-known Hull House charity center in Chicago, where immigrants from Europe could receive help.
 She made history as a co-founder of the American Civil Liberties Union and president of the Women's International League for Peace and Freedom.